GameFoundry/bsf/Documentation/Manuals/docs/00_User/02_scenesAndComponents.md

 parent->setPosition(Vector3(30, 0, 0));
 ~~~~~~~~~~~~~

-You may query for parent and children of a scene object using methods like @ref bs::SceneObject::getParent "SceneObject::getParent()", @ref bs::SceneObject::getNumChildren "SceneObject::getNumChildren()", @ref bs::SceneObject::getChild "SceneObject::getChild()" or @ref bs::SceneObject::findChild "SceneObject::findChild()".
-See the @ref bs::SceneObject "SceneObject" API reference for a full overview.
+You may query for parent and children of a scene object using methods like @bs::SceneObject::getParent, @bs::SceneObject::getNumChildren, @bs::SceneObject::getChild or @bs::SceneObject::findChild.
+See the @bs::SceneObject API reference for a full overview.

-# Components {#scenesAndComponents_e}
+# Components
 You may add components to a scene object using the @ref bs::SceneObject::addComponent<T, Args...> "SceneObject::addComponent<T>()" method.

-You may retrieve existing components by calling @ref bs::SceneObject::getComponent<T> "SceneObject::getComponent<T>()".
+You may retrieve existing components by calling @bs::SceneObject::getComponent<T>.

-Components can be removed by calling the @ref bs::Component::destroy "Component::destroy()" method on the component.
+Components can be removed by calling the @bs::Component::destroy method on the component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject so = SceneObject::create("My object");